aies-author-2025/techops/docs/example-application-documentation-safesite-ai.md

 | Skin tones dataset    | [TechOps Data Document](example-data-documentation-voc-skin-tones.md) | Used for end-to-end application testing |
 | PPE annotation data   | [GitHub Repo]()                                                       | Used for end-to-end application testing |

-Note, other datasets were used to train, evaluate, and test [models](#models) used as part of WorkSafeAI.
+Note, other datasets were used to train, evaluate, and test [models](#models) used as part of SafeSiteAI.
 See those documentation for details about those datasets.

 ## Application Development